2dml-lab/2dml-lab.github.io/_posts/2024-01-31-summer_projects.md

 ## Deadline

-Students interested in this year's project should reach out via email to the respective advisor before the 1st of May 2026 to schedule a meeting; earlier contact is encouraged, as each project is limited to one student.
+Students interested in a project should reach out via email to the respective advisor before the 1st of May for a given year to schedule a meeting; earlier contact is encouraged, as each project is limited to one student.
 If the project is allocated before the deadline, it will be marked as unavailable.

 <br>